Posted on November 5th, 2020

 Clear aligner tips: The more you speak the quicker any lisp is likely to vanish, so why not practice a few tongue twisters?
 Here’s 150 of them to get you started.

-You’ll be carrying a toothbrush around with you Another pro tip is to carry a toothbrush wherever you go.
+Another pro tip is to carry a toothbrush wherever you go.
 The reason?
 Because each clear aligner tray can create a moist, warm space— kind of like a tropical rainforest for bacteria.

 While saliva keeps the bacteria under control naturally, the trays block any saliva that would normally rinse teeth, so it’s highly important to brush teeth thoroughly every time you take your trays out to eat or drink.
 Oh… and don’t forget to brush your aligners too.